bahtiyartan/troia/docs/40DialogBasics.rst

 The last field in new dialog form is "Base Dialog".
 It is possible to inherit dialogs, so if your dialog has a base dialog you must enter/select the name of base dialog.
 For now, we can leave "Base Dialog" field empty, we will discuss inheritance in next sections.

 After you click "OK" button on new dialog form, IDE creates a new dialog and opens design window.
-To save new dialog to db you must

 How Dialogs are Stored?
 -----------------------